jawj/IKEv2-setup/README.md

 * Make sure you created the client connection using the emailed `.mobileconfig` file or PowerShell commands.
 Setting it up manually via the OS GUI will not work, since it will default to insecure ciphers which the server has not been configured to support.

-* Check the logs on both client and server.
+* Check the server logs on strongSwan startup and when you try to connect, and the client logs when you try to connect.

-__On the server:__  Log in via SSH, then `sudo less +F /var/log/syslog`, and try to connect.
+  * __On the server:__  Log in via SSH, then `sudo less +F /var/log/syslog`.
+To see startup logs, log in to another session and `sudo ipsec restart` there, then switch back.
+To see the logs during a connection attempt, try to connect from a client.

-__On the client:__  On a Mac, open Console.app in /Applications/Utilities.
+  * __On the client:__  On a Mac, open Console.app in /Applications/Utilities.
 If connecting from an iPhone, plug the iPhone into the Mac.
 Pick the relevant device (in the bar down the left), and filter the output (in the box at top right) to `nesession`, and try to connect.
 On Windows or Linux I don't know where you find the logs (if _you_ know, feel free to write the explanation and send a pull request).

 ### Upgrades